East London Coast Nature Reserve

-East London Coast Nature Reserve is a protected area in Eastern Cape Province, South Africa that is managed by Eastern Cape Parks.
+East London Coast Nature Reserve is a grouping of protected areas in the Eastern Cape, South Africa that is managed by Eastern Cape Parks.
 It covers an area of 3,424 hectares and incorporates 12 smaller nature reserves and protected areas.

-The main reasons for its existence are the preservation of the region's biodiversity, protection of natural vegetation and management of extraterrestrial vegetation.
+The main causes for its existence are the preservation of the region's biodiversity, protection of natural vegetation and management of alien vegetation.

 Parks

 The nature reserve is built up from various disconnected smaller parks, and has a total area of 3,424 hectares.
 It extends from the Great Kei River in the east to the Tyolomnqa River (Chalumna) in the west, along about 250 km of coastline.
-The parks are the following:
+The parks are: